Scripts allow authors to add interactivity to their documents.

 method needs to create a fragment that is equivalent to one built

-manually by creating the elements using document.createElementNS()
+manually by creating the elements using document.createElementNS().

-For instance, it needs to create script
+For instance, it needs to create script elements that

 aren't "parser-inserted" and that don't have their